-Where the investors own wealth N{t+1} is sufficient to cover all desired spending on the risky asset and the rest (N - PK) is left for investing in the risk-free asset.
-The FOC of this problem defines the fundamental price:
+Where the investor's own wealth N{t+1} is sufficient to cover all desired spending on the risky asset and the rest (N - PK) is left for investing in the risk-free asset.
+The FOC of this problem investors because the limited liability makes the non-diversified risky investment more attractive.
+Appendix B shows in more detail that limitedly liable investors do not prefer to diversify their asset holdings.